stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 **Falsification conditions**

 * If the encoding consistently fails to assign lower tension to Family T than to Family F across `Encoding_YM_Class`, then the encoding is considered ineffective for Q012 and should be rejected.
-* If there exist parameter choices within `Encoding_YM_Class` that reverse the expected ordering, so that Family F models systematically receive lower tension than Family T models without a physically justified explanation, the encoding is considered misaligned with the intended spectral_tension type.
+* If there exist parameter choices within `Encoding_YM_Class` that reverse the expected ordering, so that Family F models systematically receive lower tension than Family T models without a physically justified explanation, the encoding is considered misaligned with the intended spectral_tension type and must be revised at the charter level.

+**Semantics implementation note**

+All observables in this experiment are treated with continuous semantics, and the same tension scale is used across Family T and Family F. Any threshold that separates low tension from high tension must be chosen in advance according to the TU Tension Scale Charter and cannot be tuned after inspecting the results.

 **Boundary note**